-The data and materials flow for the ARIC Study can be grouped into three main categories: 1) the study data and materials collected and processed by the various study components; 2) inventory and study management information used to monitor the study data and materials and to schedule various study activities; and 3) various types of reports on performance and quality control.
-A large portion of the study data is collected and processed using the microcomputers described elsewhere in this document.
-These data, as well as some of the inventory information and reports, are transferred between centers by mailing floppy diskettes or by telecommunications.
-Study materials, including blood samples, tapes and tracings from the various examination procedures are transferred to the appropriate centers by mail or other carrier as described in specific sections of the protocol.
+The data and materials flow for the ARIC Study can be grouped into four main categories: 1) the study data and materials collected and processed by the various study components; 2) inventory and study management information used to monitor the study data and materials and to schedule various study activities; 3) various types of reports on performance and quality control; and, 4) study publications.
+A large portion of the study data is collected and processed using the CADC system described above.
+These data, as well as some of the inventory information and reports, are transferred to the Coordinating Center by mailing diskettes or by telecommunications.
+Study materials, including blood samples, tapes and tracings from various examination procedures are transferred to the appropriate study agency electronically, by mail, or by other carrier as described in the detailed protocol.